 Fixing these musculoskeletal habits is extremely important for dedicated musicians, a recent survey found that 80% of music academy students have complaints of arm, neck and/or shoulder problems due to playing (reference).

-The system was tested and developed in collaboration with Professor Peter Buckoke of the Royal College of Music (Alexander Technique and Double Bass) and guitar students from the college.
+A functional prototype was developed using a commercial depth camera and OpenCV, which was tested and developed in collaboration with Professor Peter Buckoke of the Royal College of Music (Alexander Technique and Double Bass) and guitar students from the college.

 The project is currently under testing and development, if you would like to know more then get in touch email@example.com